jhermida/jhermida.github.io/_posts/2015-2-25-Need a New Website.md

 laout: post
 ---

-Act today and recive $100 off your logo when re-designing your site with us when sharing us with your friends through social media.
+Act today and recive $100 off your site when sharing us with your friends through social media.